Back to projects

 Flow in motion

-Operational flows that connect service status to the work needed before release.
+Operational flows that connect service status to release evidence.

 Deployment evidence

-The flow shows how operators can move from service health into related deployment work without losing the board view.
+The flow shows how teams can move from service health into related deployment work without losing the board view.

 Process